-Occupational Therapy (OT) as a profession began in Clifton Springs, NY in March 1917, and has its foundation in helping patients recovering from injury or illness through participation in purposeful activities or human occupation.
-OT gained exposure as a profession working with wounded soldiers returning from WWI and engaging them in therapeutic work and leisure activities.
+Occupational Therapy as a profession began in Clifton Springs, NY in March 1917, and has its foundation in helping patients recovering from injury or illness through participation in purposeful activities or human occupation.
+Occupational Therapy gained exposure as a profession working with wounded soldiers returning from WWI and engaging them in therapeutic work and leisure activities.

 Occupational Therapy at Ochsner